Last updated: February 1, 2022

 If in the event the Services do not provide any means for Customer to self-manage a specific Data Subject request, Descartes will use commercially reasonable efforts, on Customer’s written instruction, to effect that specific Data Subject request.
 Notwithstanding the above, at no time shall Descartes have any obligation to alter any records that are maintained as system of record of past transactions, to make any change to any records that would be inconsistent with the purpose for which the Personal Information was originally provided to Descartes for Processing, or to alter any record that Descartes is required to keep by any law or for any regulatory purposes.
 If Customer requires Descartes to develop or implement any additional or specific means or methods related to the access, deletion, release, correction, modification, or blocking of access to Personal Information on behalf of Customer, Customer and Descartes will mutually agree on the scope of the work that Descartes may be willing to undertake and the reasonable fees, if any, for such work.

-- Cross-Border Transfers Out of the European Union
+7. Cross-Border Transfers Out of the European Union or United Kingdom

-Any transfers of Personal Information of Data Subjects across international borders to Descartes from Customer, or by Descartes to a Descartes Affiliate or a Third Party Processor will be subject to the following protections, presented in the order by which they will be applied:
+Any transfers of Personal Information of Data Subjects out of the European Union or out of the United Kingdom, as the case may be, either to Descartes from Customer, or by Descartes to a Descartes Affiliate or a Third Party Processor, will be subject to the following protections if required by Data Protection Regulations, presented in the order by which they will be applied:

-- Transfer made subject to applicable local laws where Descartes, the Descartes Affiliate, or Third Party Processor is located within a jurisdiction deemed by the European Commission, or other similar body, to be a jurisdiction with data protection laws and regulations deemed “adequate” as set out at http://ec.europa.eu/justice/data-protection/international-transfers/adequacy/index_en.htm (as amended from time to time).
+a) Transfer made subject to applicable local laws where Descartes, the Descartes Affiliate, or Third Party Processor is located within a jurisdiction deemed by the European Commission, or other similar body, to be a jurisdiction with data protection laws and regulations deemed “adequate” as set out at https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/adequacy-decisions_en (as amended from time to time).

-Some or all of Descartes obligations under the Agreement may be performed by Descartes’ Affiliates and/or Third Party Subprocessors.
-Descartes maintains a Processor List, which lists all Descartes’ Affiliates and Third Party Subprocessors that may Process Personal Information on behalf of Descartes.
+Some or all of Descartes obligations under the Agreement may be performed by Descartes’ Affiliates and/or Third Party Processors.
+Descartes maintains a Processor List, which lists all Descartes’ Affiliates and Third Party Processors that may Process Personal Information on behalf of Descartes.
 A copy of that list is available at https://www.descartes.com/legal/privacy-center/supplemental-privacy-information or upon request.

-Descartes remains responsible at all times for compliance with the terms of this DPA by Descartes’ Affiliates and Third Party Subprocessors.
-Customer consents to Descartes use of Descartes’ Affiliates and Third Party Subprocessors in the performance of the Services in accordance with this DPA.
+Descartes remains responsible at all times for compliance with the terms of this DPA by Descartes’ Affiliates and Third Party Processors.
+Customer consents to Descartes use of Descartes’ Affiliates and Third Party Processors in the performance of the Services in accordance with this DPA.

-If additional Descartes’ Affiliates or Third Party Subprocessors are required to process Customer’s Personal Information in connection with Descartes’ performance under an Agreement, Customer will be notified in advance of changes to the Processor List.
+If additional Descartes’ Affiliates or Third Party Processors are required to process Customer’s Personal Information in connection with Descartes’ performance under an Agreement, Customer will be notified in advance of changes to the Processor List by way of a subprocessor list update, as described above.
 The Customer may refuse to consent to the involvement of a Descartes’ Affiliate or a Third Party Subprocessor under this DPA by sending written notice to Descartes of their refusal within ten (10) business days of receipt of notice and providing reasonable and justified, objective grounds relating to such Descartes’ Affiliate or Third Party Processor’s ability to adequately protect Personal Information in accordance with this DPA.
 In the event that the Customer’s objection is justified, Descartes and Customer will work together in good faith to find a mutually acceptable resolution to address Customer’s objection(s).
 If Descartes and Customer are unable to reach a mutually acceptable solution within a reasonable timeframe, Customer may immediately terminate the Agreement without obligation, if any is provided under the Agreement, for the payment of any further Fees that otherwise may be due as result of early termination of the Agreement.

-For the purposes of this section, “Security Breach” means the misappropriation or unauthorized Processing of Personal Information located on Descartes’ systems, including by a Descartes employee, that compromises the security, confidentiality or integrity of such Personal Information.
-Unless prohibited by applicable law, upon becoming aware of the Security Breach, Descartes will: (i) within forty eight (48) hours, or sooner as required by applicable law, provide to Customer a notification of the occurrence of the Security Breach; (ii) within five (5) business days, provide to Customer a summary report of the Security Breach containing details of the Security Breach, its impact on the services under the Agreement and the Personal Information and the initial steps taken by Descartes to address the Security Breach; and (iii) within fifteen (15) business days, provide to Customer a detailed incident report analyzing the Security Breach and a rectification plan which sets out what steps, if any are appropriate, will be taken to stop and further prevent the Security Breach occurring in the future.
+For the purposes of this section, “Security Breach” means the misappropriation or unauthorized Processing of Personal Information located on Descartes’ systems, including by a Descartes employee, that compromises the security, confidentiality or integrity of such Personal Information or otherwise results in accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Information.
+Unless prohibited by applicable law, upon becoming aware of the Security Breach, Descartes will: (i) within seventy two (72) hours, or sooner as required by applicable law, provide to Customer a notification of the occurrence of the Security Breach; (ii) within five (5) business days, or sooner as required by applicable law, provide to Customer a summary report of the Security Breach containing details of the Security Breach, its impact on the services under the Agreement and the Personal Information and the initial steps taken by Descartes to address the Security Breach; and (iii) within fifteen (15) business days, or sooner as required by applicable law, provide to Customer a detailed incident report analyzing the Security Breach and a rectification plan which sets out what steps, if any are appropriate, will be taken to stop and further prevent the Security Breach occurring in the future.

 In investigating any Security Breach, Descartes will work to provide to Customer a root cause analysis in order to prevent a recurrence.
 In addition, unless prohibited by applicable law, Descartes will provide Customer with a summary of the Security Breach and share information about the Security Breach as it becomes available.

 In the event of a Security Breach, the parties agree to coordinate in good faith on developing the content of any related public statements or required notices for the affected Data Subjects and/or notices to the relevant data protection authorities.
-Notwithstanding the above, nothing in this DPA shall be interpreted as limiting or restricting Customer’s rights or obligations under any applicable Data Protection Regulations.
+Unless agreed to otherwise, the controller shall at all times be responsible for communicating with the data subject and any relevant data protection authorities and processor shall refrain from doing so, except that neither party may make any statements or issue any notices that purport to be on the behalf of the other party.
+Notwithstanding the above, nothing in this DPA shall be interpreted as limiting or restricting either party’s obligations to report to or otherwise communicate with any relevant data protection authority or data subject as required under any applicable Data Protection Regulations.

 In the event Customer wishes to audit Descartes’ compliance with this DPA, an independent third party auditor mutually agreed to by the parties (the “Auditor”) may, on behalf of Customer and at the expense of Customer, audit Descartes’ compliance with the terms of this DPA up to once per year.
 The Auditor may perform more frequent audits of the data center facility that Processes Personal Information to the extent required by laws applicable to Customer.
 Prior to the commencement of any audit, the Auditor must execute a written confidentiality agreement acceptable to Descartes.

-To request an audit, Customer must submit a detailed audit plan to Descartes at least four weeks in advance of the proposed audit date.
+To request an audit, Customer must submit a detailed audit plan to Descartes at least four weeks in advance of the proposed audit date, unless a shorter period is required under Data Protection Regulations.
 The audit plan must describe the proposed scope, duration, and start date of the audit.
 Descartes will review the audit plan and provide Customer with any concerns or questions (for example, any request for information that could compromise Descartes’ security, privacy, employment or other relevant policies).
 Descartes will work cooperatively with Customer to agree on a final audit plan.
-If the requested audit scope is addressed in an existing Audit Report that was prepared for Descartes within the prior twelve (12) months and Descartes confirms there are no known material changes in the controls audited, Customer agrees, unless restricted by law or other regulatory requirements, to accept those findings in lieu of requesting an audit of the controls already covered by the report.
+If the requested audit scope is addressed in an existing Audit Report that was prepared for Descartes within the prior twelve (12) months and Descartes confirms there are no known material changes in the controls audited, Customer agrees, unless restricted by law or other regulatory requirements, to accept those findings in lieu of requesting an audit of the controls already covered by the report, unless prohibited by Data Protection Regulations from doing so.

 The audit must be conducted during regular business hours at the applicable facility, subject to Descartes’ policies, and may not unreasonably interfere with Descartes’ business activities.

 Customer will provide Descartes any audit reports generated in connection with any audit under this section, unless prohibited by law.
-Customer agrees that Descartes may, at their discretion, release the audit report to a third party provided Customer is given a reasonable opportunity to redact any personal, confidential, or proprietary information that may be contained in the audit report.
+The parties agree that the audit report shall be treated as if it was the confidential information of the other parties and be subject to the same protections and obligations as is set out under the Agreement, except that neither party can compel the other to delete, destroy, or return the report.
+Descartes may use the audit reports only for the purpose of assessing or analyzing the contents of the reports, verifying the conclusions reached in the report, and making changes, modifications, or adjustments to Descartes overall data protection or data security practices.
 Customer may use the audit reports only for the purpose of confirming compliance with the requirements of this DPA.
 The audit reports are Confidential Information of the parties under the terms of the Agreement.

 Any audits requested by Customer are at the Customer's expense.
 Any request for Descartes to provide assistance with an audit is considered a separate service if such audit assistance requires the use of resources different from, or in addition to, those required for the provision services under the Agreement.
 Descartes will seek the Customer's written approval and agreement to pay any related fees before performing such audit assistance.